 The newlywed, sans kid version of myself, imagined my life much differently.
 I imagined my life overflowing with happiness and endless feelings of fulfillment and freedom.
 When I realized life with a career and kids wasn’t all roses and unicorns, the wind was taken out of my sails.
 Don’t get me wrong, my life as of a few years ago wasn’t completely void of happiness and fulfillment.
 But was it the life I had imagined and dreamed I would have?
 That would be a resounding N.O.

 Being a mom is hard.
-Heck, being a woman can feel downright brutal.
+As a matter of fact, being a woman can feel downright brutal.
 We’re expected to do ALL the things.
 Be SuperMom, SuperWife, have a career, and do it with a smile on our face while wearing a size 4.
 Holy hell, no wonder women are so unhappy.

 We get into a mundane routine taking care of everything and everyone else and lose parts (or all) of ourselves in the process.
 Life turns into taking care of the everyday tasks.
 Work, laundry, feeding everyone, being a chauffeur.